 According to their website, using TSB you can cop Nike sneakers from more than 45 different regions.
 As for the retail price, the 10 Grand on the website might look freaky, but the actual retail/ restock price of this Nike bot is $299.
 So it’s on the lower side of the price range.

 Update – 2020

 TheKickStation, aka TKS, was one of the best sneaker bots in 2019.
 With its power points being Footsites and Shopify-based websites.
 TKS UI is considered a bit tricky to work with so it might not be the best bot for beginners.
-However at the price of $360 it is a fair enough investment if you consider the potential RIO if you cop.
-The biggest downfall would be the fact that it’s out of stock, so you can’t just buy it when you’ve saved up enough.
+However, at the price of $360, it is a fair investment if you consider the potential ROI if you cop.
+The biggest downfall would be that it’s out of stock.
+So you can’t just buy it when you’ve saved up enough.
 In fact, you’re probably doomed to pay the resale price which can go up to over $800.

 How to Rent a Bot

-So, with most of the best sneaker bots being out of stock, you’re probably wondering how you can get yourself a key.
+So, with most of the best sneaker bots being OOS, you’re probably wondering how to get a key.
 The fact that these bots hold high success rates, makes them subject to reselling.
-We have Anresellers and the reselling industry to thank for spreading this mentality! d the more successful a bot is the more you’d have to pay to own it.
-But through Twitter, Discord and some sneaker bot reselling websites you can now get a taste of the success without paying full-price.
-Visit sites like cop.supply, Botbroker, or accounts like Sneaker Bot Rentals to gain temporary access to any sneaker bot you wish to run.
+The more successful a bot is the more you’d have to pay to own it.
+And the more likely their owner would be tempted to flip it.
+And through Twitter, Discord, and some reselling websites it’s become easier to get a taste of success.
+Without paying full-price.
+Visit sites like Botbroker, or accounts like Sneaker Bot Rentals to gain temporary access to any sneaker bot you wish to run.